ncatlab/nlab-content/pages/5/1/4/3/3415/content.md

 * [[Andre Joyal]], _Theory of quasi-categories I_

-Unfortunately, this is still not publicly available, but see the lecture notes:
+Unfortunately, this never became publicly available, but see the lecture notes:

 * {#Joyal08} [[André Joyal]], *[[The Theory of Quasi-Categories and its Applications]]*, lectures at _[Advanced Course on Simplicial Methods in Higher Categories](https://lists.lehigh.edu/pipermail/algtop-l/2007q4/000017.html)_, CRM 2008 ([pdf](http://mat.uab.cat/~kock/crm/hocat/advanced-course/Quadern45-2.pdf), [[JoyalTheoryOfQuasiCategories.pdf:file]])